MaLsR6053/Python-Projects/UPD Client README.md

-Here’s a sample README for your script:

----

 # UDP Client Script

 This script demonstrates how to create a simple UDP client using Python's `socket` module.
 It sends a small message to a specified target host and port, then listens for and prints the response.